 Travelling Responsibly in Cambodia – Why It Matters

 Travelling responsibly in Cambodia matters.
-It’s not okay to wear your bikinis and board shorts to Angkor Wat.
+No, it’s not okay to wear your bikinis and shorts to Angkor Wat or on tours to villages and visits to local homes.
 But travelling responsibly is about more than what you wear.
 And here’s why…

 Travelling Responsibly in Cambodia

-I have generally opened my draft Responsible Travel Guide to Cambodia during high season, when masses of tourists descend upon Siem Reap – and the errors of their judgment are all the more obvious.
-There’s something about seeing travellers shopping in supermarkets in bikini tops and backpackers ambling temples clutching beers that makes us cringe.
+I have opened my draft Responsible Travel Guide to Cambodia during high season each year, when masses of tourists descend upon Siem Reap – and the errors of their judgment are all the more obvious.
+There’s something about seeing travellers shopping in supermarkets in bikini tops and backpackers ambling the streets clutching beers that makes us cringe.